carriestreed/final-project/README.md

 ### App overview:

-After building Wander in project-two for the web, I wanted to challenge myself with building the app specifically for a mobile device using React Native and user Authentication.
+After building Wander in project-two for the web (https://github.com/carriestreed/project-two), I wanted to challenge myself with building the app specifically for a mobile device using React Native and user Authentication.

 ##### Technologies used:
 - React Native